wcrbrm/ec-webapps-docs/getting-started.md

 ```
 npm install -g create-react-app
 create-react-app ec-first-app
+cd ec-first-app
+npm install --save ec-react15-lib
 ```
-Then inside of `node_modules` you can download and unpack **the library** [ec-react15-lib](https://dist.webcerebrium.com/ec-react15-lib.zip).
-This step should be more seamless in future

-To have the simplest example working, you can clean up all files in `src` folder, leaving only `src/index.js` with the following contents:
+To have the simplest example working, you can remove up all files in `src/` folder, leaving only `src/index.js` with the following contents:

 ```
 import ec from 'ec-react15-lib';